bosoninfo/Resource_Power-BI-Desktop/Chapter05/README.md

 # CREATE REPORTS AND VISUALIZATIONS

+## :potted_plant:Overview:potted_plant:
+In Chapter 04, we successfully built our data model.
+While this may be the endpoint for data modelers and designers, it is essential for us to move forward and practice creating visualizations.
+In this chapter, we will explore the 'Report View' in Power BI Desktop and learn how to create various visualizations, format them, apply themes and styles, and use conditional formatting.
+We will also dive into creating text visuals, such as cards, tables, and matrices, and formatting their titles to make our reports more readable and aesthetically pleasing.

+This chapter will guide you through the following sections:
+1. Using the Power BI Desktop report view
+2. Formatting visualizations and applying themes
+3. Creating text visuals: Cards, table and matrix
+4. Applying preset styles and conditional formatting
+5. Applying formatting to titles

+By the end of this chapter, you will have a good understanding of how to create and customize different visualizations, making your reports more visually engaging and informative.
+From starting with fields and visualizations to using preset styles and conditional formatting, you will have the tools necessary to create dynamic, eye-catching reports in Power BI Desktop.
+So, let's begin by switching to the 'Report View' and exploring the world of visualizations!

+---
 |Table of Sections|
 |---|
 |<ul><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter05/README.md#use-the-power-bi-desktop-report-view">Use the Power BI Desktop report view</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter05/README.md#format-visualizations-and-apply-themes">Format visualizations and apply themes</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter05/README.md#create-text-visuals-cards-table-and-matrix">Create text visuals: Cards, table and matrix</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter05/README.md#apply-preset-styles-and-conditional-formatting">Apply preset styles and conditional formatting</a></li><li><a href="https://github.com/JefoGao/Resourse_Power-BI-Desktop/blob/main/Chapter05/README.md#apply-formatting-to-titles">Apply formatting to titles</a></li></ul>|